 Now I don't have to think about that, at least not for right now because she is in her house.
-The big thing is [unintelligible 01:52:52] and a father, I know, that is big, she got her own house.
+The big thing is put her in an apartment or a house, thats big, she got her own house.
 So I go in there and I am sneaking up on the information.
 "This is a nice house, you are managing all this?
 I bet you the mortgage is terrific."
 "No, the mortgage is settled."
 "Oh."

 [laughter]

-IWDM: To make a long story short, we got married, we got married, finally got married, we got married, I [unintelligible 01:53:36] her, very respectful sister.
+IWDM: To make a long story short, we got married, we got married, finally got married, we got married, I visit her, very respectful sister.
 "It is too late to go home brother Imam."

 [laughter]

-IWDM: But I got respect for a sister like that.
+IWDM: I got respect for a sister like that.
 "You look tired and sleepy brother Imam, I know you are, but go home, it's time to go home."
-So, I think I [unintelligible 01:54:13] her.
-Now, that sister, sister Thena, sister Thena and I were getting ready to come out here to [unintelligible 01:54:06].
+So, I thankAllah for her.
+Now, that sister, sister Thena, sister Thena and I were getting ready to come out here to Whiteplains.
 She said, "I got something to give you."
 She said, "What, there's a business?"
 She said, "I want to invest in it, $10,000."

 [crowd murmurs]

 IWDM: $10,000.
-In fact, the money is still with her because I have not had time to go to the bank, [unintelligible 01:54:25] on our way here.
+In fact, the money is still with her because I have not had time to go to the bank, on our way here.
 Money is still with her.
-Official bank check for [unintelligible 01:54:29] for $10,000.
-Unless you pay [unintelligible 01:54:33] the money, that's okay too, but no certified check.
+Official bank check for $10,000.
+No certified checks.a money order, that's okay too, but no certified check.
 You can certify a personal cheque and the bank may do something funny.
-Official check, money order, it's got to be [unintelligible 01:54:48] for cash.
+Official check, money order, it's got to be equivalent to cash.
 Yes.

 Now, how does this work so well?
-Many of you wouldn't ask the bank [unintelligible 01:54:54] .
+Many of you weren't at the banquet last night.
 If you don't mind, it will not take me too long.
 I want to explain to you.
 How does it work so well?
 Tomorrow is a a holiday too, right?
-You got my permission to speak for the rest of the night and even part of the day.
+You got my permission to sleep for the rest of the night and even part of the day.

 [laughter]

-IWDM: Join us for the picnic and meet me halfway.
+IWDM: Join us for the picnic and we'll be happy.
 I can't sleep, as soon as I leave here I will get me some activities.
 If it is not the carnival, it is going to be chewing on something good.
 It is going to be something.
 And I love the market.
 It gives me a good feeling to spend my dollar with the Muslims.
-So, you know, if you are a Muslim, take advantage of this opportunity to spend your dollar with a Muslim.
-There is nobody to [unintelligible 01:56:12] you here.
+So, you know, if you are a Muslim, take advantage of this opportunity to spend your dollar with Muslims.
+There is nobody beating you here.
 You get your dollars' worth.

 We are selling a watch, I got one on right now here.
-We are selling this watch, different styles, about five or six different styles, one of which is a [unintelligible 01:56:10] for 24.95 special convention price.
-You take this watch to any jeweller, take this watch to any watcher-- watch [unintelligible 01:56:38], and ask them, "Did you get a good buy?"
+We are selling this watch, different styles, about five or six different styles, for 24.95 special convention price.
+You take this watch to any jeweller, take this watch to any watch dealer and ask them, "Did you get a good buy?"
 If they are not liars, somebody that wants to turn you off from the person you bought it from so you come to them.
 If they say, and most of them will be, I do believe, they will tell you you got an excellent deal.